xframes-project/xframes-website/docs/other-languages.md

 ---
 sidebar_position: 99
+title: Language Bindings
 ---

-# Other Language Bindings
+# Language Bindings

 XFrames is built on a C++ core exposed via a C API, making it usable from any language with C interop or FFI capabilities.
-The bindings below are **experimental** — they demonstrate that XFrames can work across many languages, but TypeScript/Node.js is the primary supported stack.
+The bindings below are **experimental** — they demonstrate that XFrames can work across many languages, but **TypeScript/Node.js is the primary supported stack** with full documentation, npm packages, and active development.

 For the main getting-started guide, see [What is XFrames?](/docs/intro).